tarwn/lessthandot-hugo/blogs/content/posts/2010-03-19-silverlight-spinner.md

   </p>

   <p>
     ** Low Tech Tip: Hold a piece of paper up to the screen and mark on it the gap between the outer edge of the circle and the outer edge of one of the Windows that is positioned where you want it.
 Use that measurement to ensure that all of the other controls are positioned correctly.
-It may be a low tech solution, but it&#8217;s easier than trying to zoom in and count pixels.
+It may be a low tech solution, but it's easier than trying to zoom in and count pixels.
   </p>

   <h3>